Published May 9, 2019

-A low TACoS means that when advertised, a product generates strong sales.
-Conversely, a high TACoS means that the product advertisements are not returning strong revenue, which most likely means your ads are under-performing.
-If a product has a high TACoS, the advertising campaign needs to be reviewed and tested with either new keywords, bids, products, or a mix of all three.
+A low TACoS means that when advertised, your product generates strong sales.
+Conversely, a high TACoS means that your product advertisements aren’t returning strong revenue (and your ads are underperforming).
+If a product has a high TACoS, the advertising campaign needs to be reviewed and tested with new keywords (for Amazon SEO), bids, and/or products.

-When tracking TACoS over time, the goal is for it to remain flat or ideally decreasing over time.
-TACoS decreasing implies that organic sales are becoming an increasingly larger part of total revenue, which increases their weight in relation to ad revenue.
-This implies that your advertising is successfully growing your brand and you are becoming less dependent on strictly generating revenue through ad sales alone.
+The goal is for your TACoS to decrease or remain flat over time.
+A decrease in TACoS implies that your organic sales are becoming an increasingly larger part of total revenue, which increases their weight in relation to ad revenue.
+This implies that your advertising is successfully growing your brand and you are becoming less dependent on generating revenue through ad sales alone.

-Now, what if both TACoS and ACoS are increasing?
-Your gut reaction may be that this is the worst scenario.
-But there are certain situations where this would make total sense.
-Both measures increasing implies that you’re paying more per sale and that your advertising sales are a larger portion of you revenue.
+Now, what if TACoS and ACoS are both increasing?
+Your gut reaction may be that this is the worst-case scenario.
+Indeed, this generally isn’t the goal when looking at TACoS.
+It implies that you’re paying more per sale and that your advertising sales are a larger portion of your revenue.

-In general, this isn’t the goal when looking at TACoS.
-However, if you are launching a new product, this is perfectly normal.
-When introducing a product, all that matters is increasing the total sales.
+But in certain situations, it makes complete sense.
+For example, when introducing a product, all that matters is increasing your total sales.
 As time passes, you should look for TACoS to decrease as your organic volume for that product picks up.

-You may be used to celebrating when your ACoS decreases, but this particular scenario is deceptive.
-Although you are generating more advertising revenue per advertising dollar spent, your total revenue is being increasingly influenced by your ad spend.
-This means that organic sales are becoming a smaller percentage of the total revenue, which is counterproductive to advertising efforts.
+You may be used to celebrating when your ACoS decreases, but this particular scenario is deceptive!
+You are generating more advertising revenue per ad dollar spent, but your total revenue is increasingly becoming influenced by your ad spend.
+This means that organic sales are becoming a smaller percentage of your total revenue, which is counterproductive to advertising efforts.

-In this scenario, you need to take a really close look at not only your ads but also your product listings.
-Are your product details pages properly optimized with compelling titles, attractive images, strong bullets, and the keywords you are trying to rank for?
-If not, and you have brand registry on the product, it’s time to update your listings!
+In this scenario, you need to take a close look at not just your ads but also your product listings.
+Are your product details pages properly optimized with compelling titles, attractive images, strong bullets, and the right keywords?
+If not (and assuming you have Brand Registry on the product), it’s time to update your listings!

 For more insight on growing your brand on Amazon, download Amazon Stores + Sponsored Brands: Taming the Two-Headed Monster for Marketplace Profitability.
 This guide provides the strategies and tactics your brand needs to drive more customers to your brand through Amazon Stores and Amazon Sponsored Brands.

-*Please note, this is just an example.
-Raising your organic rank is a function of a very complicated algorithm, where sales volume is just one of many factors.
-Additionally, there is no direct correlation between organic rank increase and sales increase.
+*Note: This is just an example.
+Raising your organic rank is a function of a very complicated algorithm in which sales volume is just one of many factors.
+Additionally, there is no direct correlation between increases in organic rank and increases in sales.
 These numbers are used merely to showcase that improving your organic ranking may lead to more sales.